Beyond the Lascar Group: The core space

 \begin{defn} A {\em core} for (type spaces of models of) $T$ is an ${\L}$-structure $J$ such that: \begin{itemize} \item For any orbit-bounded $M \models T$, there exists an ${\L}$- embedding $j: J \to S(M)$. \item For any such $j$, there exists a homomorphism $r: S(M) \to J$ such that $r \circ j = Id_J$. \end{itemize} \end{defn}

 \begin{thm} Let $T$ be a complete local theory in the sort $D$.
 Assume $T$ has an orbit-bounded model, where every $2$-ball is contained in finitely many $1$-balls.
 Then: \begin{enumerate} \item A core exists and is unique up to isomorphism.
 We denote it $\CU=\co(T)$. \item Reflection: let $\Theta$ be a universal sentence $(\forall p_1,\ldots,p_k) R$, where $R$ is an arbitrary Boolean combination of local pp formulas in the pattern language $\mathcal{L}$ .
-If $S(M) \models \Theta$ then $\CU \models \Theta$ .

-\item Quantifier elimination: $\mathcal{L}$-atomic types in $\CU$ are orbits of $Aut(\CU)$.
+Let $M$ be an orbit-bounded model of $T$.
+If $S(M) \models \Theta$ then $\CU \models \Theta$. \item Quantifier elimination: $\mathcal{L}$-atomic types in $\CU$ are orbits of $Aut(\CU)$.
 Every pp formula is equivalent (in any $S(M)$ as well as in $\CU$) to a certain conjunction of atomic formulas.

 \item $Aut(\CU)$ has a natural locally compact topology: is a basic closed set.
 The canonical Hausdorff quotient $\CG(T) : = Aut(\CU)/\fg $ is a locally compact topological group.

 \end{enumerate} \end{thm}